Aurora Power (previously Blue Power).

 Share

-"Our charterer reported back to us that it's not possible to be that fuel efficient, compared to similar ships," says Edvard Dahlén, captain on this transit.
+"Our charterer reported back to us that it's not possible to be that fuel efficient, compared to similar ships," says Edvard Dahlén, captain of this transit.
 "We made eight knots and consumed less than 200 litres per hour, which is extremely little."

 "This vessel is set up with two different engine sizes.
 On this occasion, only the smallest engine was in use.
 This was a rare opportunity in which we were allowed to keep the speed down to eight knots, and we decided to test how little fuel she is able to use in transit," says Dahlén.